TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 10 18:21:55 EDT 2014

 He designed the Montallegro typeface.

 David Berlow (b.
 Boston, 1955) entered the type industry in 1978 as a letter designer for the Mergenthaler, Linotype, Stempel, and Haas typefoundries.
 He joined the newly formed digital type supplier, Bitstream, Inc. in 1982.
 After Berlow left Bitstream in 1989, he founded The Font Bureau, Inc. with Roger Black.
 Font Bureau has developed more than 300 new and revised type designs for The Chicago Tribune, The Wall Street Journal, Entertainment Weekly, Newsweek, Esquire, Rolling Stone, Hewlett Packard and others, with OEM work for Apple Computer Inc. and Microsoft Corporation.
 The Font Bureau Retail Library consists mostly of original designs and now includes over 1,000 typefaces.
+In a video made for Mike Parker's TDC medal in 2011, Mike Parker says that David Berlow is the most talented type designer he ever met.
+David lives in Martha's Vineyard.

-At ATypI 2004 in Prague, he spoke about Daily types.
+At ATypI 2004 in Prague, David spoke about Daily types.
 At ATypI 2009 in Mexico City, he spoke on The heart of my letter, (and the online version).
 Since that time he has been very active and vocal on the issue of high quality web fonts.
 Speaker at ATypI 2011 in Reykjavik.

 David Berlow Type Specimens (free pdf).
 Another type specimen booklet.
 Interview by A List Apart in 2009.
 Speaker at ATypI 2010 in Dublin.
 FontShop link. www.typovideo.de/david-berlow.
 David Berlow on web fonts.
 Interview by The Boston Globe.
 His typefaces: